When the W3C defined the HTML DOM specification much of what they included

 convention for form controls that ensured that they do not

-correspond with existing properties of the FORM
+correspond with existing properties of the FORM elements

 regardless of case.
 Especially as theW3C HTML specification implies